-The adoption curve Segal traces in the opening chapter of The Orange Pill — the telephone requiring seventy-five years to reach fifty million users, radio thirty-eight years, television thirteen, the internet four, ChatGPT two months — is Tarde's geometric progression operating through networks of increasing density.
+The adoption curve Segal traces in the opening chapter of You On AI — the telephone requiring seventy-five years to reach fifty million users, radio thirty-eight years, television thirteen, the internet four, ChatGPT two months — is Tarde's geometric progression operating through networks of increasing density.
 Each technology propagated through a denser communication infrastructure than its predecessor.
 The telephone spread through physical conversations and newspaper reports.
 Radio spread through physical conversations, newspaper reports, and radio itself — the medium amplifying its own adoption.
 The internet spread through all prior channels plus the internet itself.
 AI tools spread through all prior channels plus AI-augmented communication — the tool being used to discuss, demonstrate, and promote the tool.
 The acceleration is not primarily a measure of technological improvement.
 It is a measure of network density: the number of connections through which an imitative pattern can propagate per unit of time.

 Claude Code's adoption, which crossed $2.5 billion in annualized revenue within months of its December 2025 threshold-crossing, represents propagation at something close to theoretical maximum.
 The pattern — building software through natural-language conversation with an AI model — propagated through a network so dense and so saturated with channels of professional communication (GitHub, X, Slack, Substack, conference talks, team demonstrations) that the lag between any developer's discovery and any other developer's imitation was measured in days rather than years.
 Tarde's geometric law operates here in something like its pure form: each adopter connected to multiple others through high-bandwidth channels, each adoption visible to the adopter's connections, each visible adoption activating imitation in observers occupying positions of lower prestige in the same network.

-The interaction between new and old imitations is visible in the discourse Segal describes in Chapter 2 of The Orange Pill — the rapid calcification into camps, the triumphalists and elegists and silent middle.
+The interaction between new and old imitations is visible in the discourse Segal describes in Chapter 2 of You On AI — the rapid calcification into camps, the triumphalists and elegists and silent middle.
 The novel imitative pattern (AI-augmented development) encounters the established pattern (traditional software development, built on decades of accumulated professional identity, institutional structure, and craft expertise).
 The encounter produces the tension Tarde's framework predicts: the established pattern resists the novel one, not because established practitioners are irrational but because their entire professional identity — skills, status, sense of what constitutes meaningful work — is invested in the pattern the novel practice threatens to displace.
 The Luddites of 1812 experienced the same opposition in slower motion; the AI transition compresses into months what earlier transitions required generations to produce.

 Tarde articulated the quantitative laws across Les Lois de l'imitation (1890) and refined them in Les Lois sociales (1898).
 He drew explicitly on contemporary statistics — crime rates, birth rates, fashion adoption rates, linguistic change rates — attempting to formalize social science on the model of the physical sciences while resisting the reduction of social phenomena to mere epiphenomena of physical processes.
 The laws he proposed were probabilistic rather than deterministic: they described typical patterns subject to variation rather than exceptionless regularities.